Courses

 OrganizerSwedish House of Finance, Stockholm School of Economics

-PlaceStockholm School of Economics, Stockholm, Sweden
+PlaceSwedish House of Finance, Stockholm School of Economics, Stockholm, Sweden

-More information on the course page.
+More information will be updated on the course page

 Travel GrantNFN offers Travel Grants for attending PhD students in finance coming from Nordic institutions outside of Sweden.
 See instructions at the top of the page.
-NOTE!
-Please make sure that you send your travel grant application to the NFN office before the office is closed for the summer holidays (June 27 onwards).

 OrganizerGraduate School of Finance / Aalto University